publicarray/ansible-role-unbound/README.md

 --------------

 Here is a list of the default variables for this role.
 They are also available in `defaults/main.yml`.
+I recommend that you copy and paste the variables below to your `group_vars/all/configs` file and that you look at unbound's documentation: https://unbound.net/documentation/unbound.conf.html

 ```yml
 ---